p2p-org/economy/posts/2019-06-15-what-is-your-best-atom-staking-strategy.md

 # Comparison in dynamics

 Let’s take `15 year` period and look at the performance of these strategies in dynamics.
 Initial atom supply in this example is `100 atoms`.
-Four delegators have `10 atoms` each:
+In the beginning, four delegators have `10 atoms` each:
 * D1 stake & forget
 * D2 stake and compound
 * D3 stake and maintain the network ownership selling the rest